 As much as I want my video card to last forever, I’ve learned it the hard way that one day it might give up on me.
 Yes, folks!
-Your graphics card has an expiry date.
+Your graphics card can go bad.

 And believe me or not, your GPU is smart enough to give you some earlier signs of failure like glitches and abnormal noises.
 So, before you rage over your component failing, you can take safety measures and prepare another card just in case.